ReluctusB/Discord-Voice-Prompter/README.md

 # Discord-Voice-Prompter
 Working work-in-progress.
 Tampermonkey script.
-Adds a feature by which you will be given a confirmation prompt when entering a voice channel in browser Discord.
+Adds a feature by which the user will be given a confirmation prompt when entering a voice channel in browser Discord.